 The quality of CROME land code classification was assessed by comparing the crop/land use types predicted by the Random Forest Classification against the ground truth data collated by the field inspectors from Rural Payments Agency.
 The comparison is reported in the form of a confusion matrix, with the overall accuracy and Kappa Coefficient presented in Table 3 below.
 The confusion matrix was measured on the majority of CROME cells within each RPA land parcel.
-CROME v2017.2 has an overall accuracy of 86% and a Kappa coefficient of 0.85, which confirms that a high quality of land use classification is achievable with Sentinel-1 radar data, complimented with Sentinel-2 for distinguishing grass/rough surfaces.
+CROME v2018.2 has an overall accuracy of 81% and a Kappa coefficient of 0.8, which confirms that a high quality of land use classification is achievable with Sentinel-1 radar data, complimented with Sentinel-2 for distinguishing grass/rough surfaces.
+The overall accuracy while looks superficially lower than previous years, it would be evident from Table 4 that individual crop accuracies are good.